-A crucial requirement for a PSA to stick to a surface is to form at least van der Waals bonds with the largest proportion of the macroscopic surface as possible.
-This process of contact formation is often described in the trade literature as 'wetting the surface'.
+literature as "wetting the surface".
 However, most soft adhesives cannot flow and are best seen and described as soft viscoelastic solids.

-Therefore it is best to start with elastic solids and to sub-sequently introduce viscoelasticity.
+Therefore it is best to start with elastic solids and to subsequently introduce viscoelasticity.
 For an elastic solid, the minimum criterion for the formation of an intimate contact on a rough surface is that the elastic strain energy stored in the adhesive per unit area of contact should not exceed the Dupré work of adhesion w, i.e. the energy gain in forming an interface.
-This simple idea can be seen already qualitatively by examining the contact of radius a between a single hemispherical rigid asperity of radius a and a soft planar surface of modulus a.
-The excess free energy of the contact of a single asperity is given by:
+This simple idea can be seen already qualitatively by examining the contact of radius a between a single hemispherical rigid asperity of radius R and a soft planar surface of modulus E. The excess free energy of the contact of a single asperity is given by:

-$$\Delta F{\rm exc} \sim -wR\delta + E\left(\frac{\delta}{a}\right)^2 a^3$$ (22)

-where δ /a is the elastic deformation that takes place over a volume of the order a^3 , and δ is the indentation.
-If one uses the approximate geometric relation $a \sim \sqrt{R\delta}$ and minimizes $\Delta F{\rm exc}$ with respect to δ , one obtains an expression between the modulus of the material and the indentation depth δ for an asperity of radius R in order to maintain an equilibrium contact area or radius a in the absence of any applied force other than van der Waals interactions at the interface.
+$$\Delta F{exc} \sim -wR\delta + E\left(\frac{\delta}{a}\right)^2 a^3$$ where $\delta/a$ is the elastic deformation that takes place over a volume of the order $a^3$ , and $\delta$ is the indentation.
+If one uses the approximate geometric relation $a \sim \sqrt{R\delta}$ and minimizes $\Delta F{exc}$ with respect to $\delta$ , one obtains an expression between the modulus of the material and the indentation depth $\delta$ for an asperity of radius R in order to maintain an equilibrium contact area or radius a in the absence of any applied force other than van der Waals interactions at the interface.

-$$E^ (P = 0) \sim w \left(\frac{R^{\frac{1}{2}}}{\delta^{\frac{3}{2}}} \right)$$ (23)
+$$E^ (P=0) \sim w \left( \frac{R^{\frac{1}{2}}}{\delta^{\frac{3}{2}}} \right)$$ 23

-For a single asperity, the steeper the asperity (small R, large δ) the softer must the material be to create the same surface of contact a.
-For a fully indented asperity of 2 μ m in height and a radius of 100 μ m, and a work of adhesion w=50 mJ m-2, one finds a value of $E^=0.2$ MPa, which is very close to what is the practical limit for good contact.
+For a single asperity, the steeper the asperity (small R, large $\delta$ ) the softer must the material be to create the same surface of contact a.
+For a fully indented asperity of 2 $\mu$ m in height and a radius of 100 $\mu$ m, and a work of adhesion w=50 mJ/m2, one finds a value of E\ = 0.2 MPa, which is very close to what is the practical limit for good contact.

 Of course real surfaces are rough and have a random distribution of asperities.
-Two modeling strategies have been mainly used for random surfaces: a strategy modeling a population of uncorrelated asperities with identical radii, but a distribution of heights (Greenwood and Williamson 1966, Fuller and Tabor 1975, Creton and Leibler 1996, Hui et al 2000) and a second strategy where the roughness is described by a power spectrum, which emphasizes wavelength and correlation between asperities more than height of individual asperities (Persson and Tosatti 2001, Persson 2002, Persson et al 2004).
+Two modeling strategies have been mainly used for random surfaces: a strategy modeling a population of uncorrelated asperities with identical radii, but a distribution of heights (Fuller and Tabor, 1975, Greenwood and Williamson, 1966, Creton and Leibler, 1996, Hui et al., 2000) and a second strategy where the roughness is described by a power spectrum, which emphasizes wavelength and correlation between asperities more than height of individual asperities (Persson and Tosatti, 2001, Persson, 2002, Persson et al., 2004).
 The first strategy works well for a low level of contact, in other words when only the tip of the asperities come into contact.
 The second strategy typically calculates, as a function of wavelength, the strain energy necessary to force the contact of the soft material on a rigid rough surface.
 By comparing the strain energy per unit area of contact, to the work of adhesion this second approach determines the range of wavelengths where contact is energetically favorable, and from the power spectrum of the surface, it determines the fractional area in contact.
 This results in a wavelength dependent adhesion, because very small wavelength roughness entails significant deformation costs and will lose contact for lower elastic moduli than the long wavelength roughness.